 To obtain an RCI, an inspector must hold certifications as a Residential Building Inspector, Residential Electrical Inspector, Residential Mechanical Inspector and Residential Plumbing Inspector.
 To become a CI, an inspector must hold these same four residential certifications as well as their four commercial equivalents.
 Each certification may be obtained by passing the applicable exam, which can be found within ICC’s Exam Catalog.
 To locate an exam, please select “National Certification” under “Type,” and “Residential Inspector” or “Commercial Inspector” under “Category/Trade.”
 In selecting an exam, please choose the exam covering the most recently published edition of the code.

-The Learning Center at ICC offers classroom, online, web-session and virtual training opportunities specific to the RCI and CI designations.
+ICC Training offers classroom, online, web-session and virtual training opportunities specific to the RCI and CI designations.
 Publications including, but not limited to I-Codes, study companions, Flashcards, code commentaries, and textbooks may also be helpful study tools and are available through the ICC Store at www.shop.iccsafe.org.
 The Exam Catalog includes links to sample exam questions and frequently asked questions about the examination process.
 Upon successfully passing the necessary exams to hold a CI or RCI, the designation will be recognized under ICC’s publicly searchable certification roster.